-- 1. Analyze comprehension of the major styles of management. - Exhibit work skills of attendance, work ethic, and selfmotivation. - 3.
-Apply appropriate comprehension of business ethics. - Employ a working knowledge of best practices in supply chain management. - Differentiate between make the stock and make the order strategies. - 6.
-Employ methods to manage inventory efficiently and pool inventory risks across time, products, channels, and geography - 7.
-Optimally position the push-pull boundary to leverage economies of scale and economies of scope.
+- 1. Demonstrate comprehension of the major styles of management. - 2.
+Exhibit work skills of attendance, work ethic, and selfmotivation. - 3.
+Demonstrate comprehension of business ethics. - 4.
+Devise of best practices in supply chain management. - 5.
+Differentiate between make the stock and make the order strategies. - 6.
+Formulate methods to manage inventory efficiently and pool inventory risks across time, products, channels, and geography. - 7.
+Construct position the push-pull boundary to leverage economies of scale and economies of scope.